Aaron Naughton: AFL career

-He was drafted by the Western Bulldogs with their first selection and ninth overall in the 2017 national draft.
+Naughton was drafted by the Western Bulldogs with their first selection and the ninth overall pick at the 2017 national draft.

-He made his debut in the 82-point loss to at UNSW Canberra Oval in the opening round of the 2018 season.
-Naughton went on to play 18 games in his debut season, finishing fourth in the club best-and-fairest count and winning the Chris Grant Best First Year Player Award.
-He also earned a Rising Star nomination for his performance against in Round 23.

-Naughton moved into the forward line at the beginning of 2019.
-This move proved to be a success and Naughton kicked 32 goals in his second year.
-Naughton led the AFL for contested marks at the conclusion of the 2019 season, with a total of 53.
-His contested marking was best on display in Round 7 against Richmond, claiming 9 contested marks, he was only 1 shy of the AFL record.
-Naughton kicked a career-high six goals in the 12th round of the 2020 AFL season against the Adelaide Crows.
+He made his debut in Round 1 of the 2018 season against Greater Western Sydney at UNSW Canberra Oval, an 82-point loss.
+Naughton subsequently played 18 games in his debut season, finishing fourth in the club best-and-fairest count and winning the Chris Grant Best First Year Player Award.
+He also earned a Rising Star nomination for his performance against Richmond in Round 23.
+Naughton was moved into the forward line at the beginning of the 2019 season.
+The move was an immediate success, with Naughton kicking 32 goals in his second year.
+He led the AFL for contested marks at the conclusion of the 2019 season, reaching a total of 53.
+His contested marking was best on display in round 7 against Richmond, claiming nine contested marks; one shy of the AFL record.
+Naughton kicked a career-high six goals in the 12th round of the 2020 season against Adelaide.